When a family from London, England, decamped to Nashville, Tennessee, they wanted to land somewhere that instantly felt like home. Designer

 A hooked rug in the family room mixes with chunky wooden stools and painted furniture (many pieces consignment store finds) to give the space a casual, inviting look.

 In the kitchen, we worked with the creamy palette of the existing tongue-and-groove walls.
 The chairs were vintage finds that we had painted white and reupholstered to go with the limed oak table.
 On a thick, flatweave rug like this one by Surya, chairs pull out easily.
-The rug creates a lovely neutral foundation; I have the same rug in my own home in the city and at the farm.
+The rug creates a lovely neutral foundation; I have the same rug in my own home in the city and at

 A Niermann Weeks chandelier found at auction adds a touch of glamour in the more casual kitchen.